MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/move-staffhub-teams-to-shifts-in-teams.md

 ## Move your organization's StaffHub teams

+When you're ready to

 ### Get Teams clients

 Teams has clients for desktop (Windows and Mac), web, and mobile (iOS and Android).
-To learn more, go to [Get clients for Teams](../get-clients.md)
+To learn more, go to [Get clients for Teams](../get-clients.md).

 ## Monitor Teams usage